-- Check them after a few minutes and every 5 minutes untill they are heated through.
-You dont want them to burn or get stuck to the bottom of the pan.
+- Check them after a few minutes and every 5 minutes until they are heated through.
+You don’t want them to burn or get stuck to the bottom of the pan.

-- Remove them pan when they hit 165%
+- Remove the pan when they hit 165 degrees F.

 Reheating stuffed shells in the microwave is going to be the fastest way to reheat but it won’t give you the best taste or texture.